Cook County Board of Commissioners 14th district: 2012 redistricting

-The district, as redistricted in 2012 following the 2010 United States census, included parts of Arlington Heights, Barrington, Buffalo Grove, Deerfield, Deer Park, Glencoe, Glenview, Golf, Hoffman Estates, Iverness, Mount Prospect, Northfield, Northbrook, Palatine, Prospect Heights, Rolling Meadows, Schaumburg, Wheeling, and Wilmette.
+The district, as redistricted in 2012 following the 2010 United States census, included parts of Arlington Heights, Barrington, Buffalo Grove, Deerfield, Deer Park, Glencoe, Glenview, Golf, Hoffman Estates, Inverness, Mount Prospect, Northfield, Northbrook, Palatine, Prospect Heights, Rolling Meadows, Schaumburg, Wheeling, and Wilmette.

 In regards to townships, the district's boundaries included parts of Niles, Northfield, Palatine, and Wheeling townships.
 It is located in northern Cook County.

 The district was 90.32 square miles (57,806.14 acres).

 2022 redistricting

 The district as redistricted in 2022, following the 2020 United States census, covers the entirety of New Trier and Northfield Townships, as well as large portions of Palatine and Wheeling Townships.

 Politics

 From 1994 until 2018, the district was represented by Republicans.
 The district was considered to be a Republican stronghold during this time.
 In the 2016 United States presidential election, the Democratic ticket of Hillary Clinton and Tim Kaine won a strong victory in the district over the Republican ticket of Donald Trump and Mike Pence.
 The commissioner of the district flipped to the Democratic Party in 2018, a year which saw an overall strong performance by the Democratic Party in that year's elections in Illinois and an unprecedentedly strong and well-funded effort by the Cook County Democratic Party to target the district.